Parbhat/Python-Pedia/README.md

 # Python-Pedia

 A One Stop for Python Programming Resources.
+It's all about Python.